Doors Open Ontario presenting sponsor

 Richmond Hill David Dunlap Observatory

 The Richmond Hill David Dunlap Observatory is a national historic site, designated under the Ontario Heritage Act.
 Opened in 1935, it was at the forefront of Canadian astronomical research, housing the then-largest telescope in Canada.
 Today, it is a facility for public education and outreach through city-run programs and partnerships.
-Please register to tour the Observatory and Administration buildings.
+Please pre-register to tour the observatory and administration buildings.

 • Guided tours available